rethinkdb/rethinkdb/scripts/migration/README.md

 ###
 ### Migrating data from previous versions
-Due to improvements in the data format, you will need to migrate your existing RethinkDB data files before upgrading to RethinkDB 1.4.
+Due to improvements in the data format, you will need to migrate your existing data files before upgrading to new versions of RethinkDB.

-You can use this handy data migration script to easily migrate your cluster to the new version.
+You can use this handy data migration script to easily migrate your cluster to a new version.

 ### Steps for migrating your cluster